-Intigua is unique in leveraging system management containers to deploy management agents and other system software, such as security certificates, to server end-points. system management containers protect critical servers by encapsulating agents in a self-contained sandbox that is isolated and decoupled from the underlying guest OS, and by eliminating the need for invasive physical installations of agents that spread many files and other changes (e.g., registry, directories, etc.) throughout the system.
+Intigua is unique in leveraging systems management containers to deploy management agents and other system software, such as security certificates, to server end-points.
+Virtual containers protect critical servers by encapsulating agents in a self-contained sandbox that is isolated and decoupled from the underlying guest OS, and by eliminating the need for invasive physical installations of agents that spread many files and other changes (e.g., registry, directories, etc.) throughout the system.

 This copy operation can be performed either by the Intigua Server or via existing scripting or CM tools (BladeLogic, HP-SA, SCCM, Chef, Puppet, etc.).

 Each systems management container is a protective “sandbox” that includes the native agent executable along with a set of virtual OS services to manage, monitor, and control that software at runtime.
 The vAgent itself is managed as a single consistent “.vai” (virtual agent image) file containing all executables, configuration files, scripts, registry settings, and other assets required for operation.